Azure/aksArc/eval/autodeploy/README.md

 This evaluation guide will walk you through **automating** the deployment of a sandboxed, isolated AKS on Azure Stack HCI environment using **nested virtualization** in Azure.
 Whilst not designed as a production scenario, the important takeaway here is, by following this guide, you'll lay down a solid foundation on to which you can explore additional AKS on Azure Stack HCI scenarios in the future, so keep checking back for additional scenarios over time.

-**if you haven't deployed AKS on Azure Stack HCI before, it's worthwhile going through the manual deployment steps first, just to ensure you understand what's happening under the covers:**
+**if you haven't deployed AKS on Azure Stack HCI in an Azure VM before, it's worthwhile going through the manual deployment steps first, just to ensure you understand what's happening under the covers:**

 * [**Part 2a** - Deploy your AKS-HCI infrastructure with Windows Admin Center **(Choose 2a or 2b)**](/eval/steps/2a_DeployAKSHCI_WAC.md "Deploy your AKS-HCI infrastructure with Windows Admin Center")
 * [**Part 2b** - Deploy your AKS-HCI infrastructure with PowerShell **(Choose 2a or 2b)**](/eval/steps/2b_DeployAKSHCI_PS.md "Deploy your AKS-HCI infrastructure with PowerShell")